chakra-ui/chakra-ui/CONTRIBUTING.md

 ## Want to write a blog post or tutorial

 That would be amazing!
 Reach out to the core team here: https://discord.gg/dQHfcWF.
-We would love to support you anyway we can.
+We would love to support you any way we can.

 ## Want to help improve the docs?